MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-overview.md

 - **Update domains**.
 Update domains are another Azure concept that provides high availability in availability sets.
 An update domain is a logical group of underlying hardware that can undergo maintenance at the same time.
 VMs located in the same update domain will be restarted together during planned maintenance.
 As tenants create VMs within an availability set, the Azure platform automatically distributes VMs across these update domains.
 In Azure Stack, VMs are live migrated across the other online hosts in the cluster before their underlying host is updated.
 Since there is no tenant downtime during a host update, the update domain feature on Azure Stack only exists for template compatibility with Azure.
 VMs in an availability set will show **0** as their update domain number on the portal.

-## Role based access control
+## Role-based access control
-You can use role based access control (RBAC) to grant system access to authorized users, groups, and services by assigning them roles at a subscription, resource group, or individual resource level.
+You can use role-based access control (RBAC) to grant system access to authorized users, groups, and services by assigning them roles at a subscription, resource group, or individual resource level.
 Each role defines the access level a user, group, or service has over Microsoft Azure Stack resources.

 Azure Stack RBAC has three basic roles that apply to all resource types: Owner, Contributor, and Reader.
 Owner has full access to all resources including the right to delegate access to others.
 Contributor can create and manage all types of Azure resources but can't grant access to others.
 Reader can only view existing resources.
 The rest of the RBAC roles allow management of specific Azure resources.
 For instance, the Virtual Machine Contributor role allows creation and management of virtual machines but does not allow management of the virtual network or the subnet that the virtual machine connects to.